 Before we talk about why it’s important to have a drum teacher let’s have a quick chat about online drum resources.
 We’re living in a golden age of learning.
 Never has it been so easy to get so much information for free.
 A quick search on YouTube for “drum lesson” brings in almost 200,000 hits.
-Some of the online drum tuition resources out there really are superb and I’ll be linking to some of the best ones from this site when I get a chance.
+Some of the online drum tuition resources out there really are superb and of course we’re going to plug our own sister site, Drum 101.com.

 What to look for in online drumming resources?